 Legal Background for Wellness Policy

-- Goals for nutrition education, physical activity, and other school-based activities that are designed to promote student wellness in an appropriate manner as determined by the district
+- Goals for nutrition education, physical activity, and other school-based activities are designed to promote student wellness in an appropriate manner as determined by the district.

-- With the objectives of promoting student health and reducing childhood obesity, develop nutrition guidelines for all foods available on each school campus
+- With the objectives of promoting student health and reducing childhood obesity, we develop nutrition guidelines for all foods available on each school campus.

 "This institution is an equal opportunity provider"